If a system of objects is isolated from its environment and does

 There are several forms of potential energy.
 Kinetic and potential energy are called mechanical energy or ordered energy.
 Thermal energy is disordered energy.
 Friction converts mechanical energy into disordered energy.

 When no disordered energy is produced, then mechanical energy is conserved.
+Conservative forces conserve mechanical energy and do not produce disordered energy.

 Kinetic energy is the energy of moving